yzhai64/fh-agents-course/units/en/unit2/smolagents/multi_agent_systems.md

 # Multi-Agent Systems

 Multi-agent systems enable specialized agents to collaborate on complex tasks, improving modularity, scalability, and robustness.
-Instead of relying on a single agent for all operations, tasks are distributed among agents with distinct capabilities.
+Instead of relying on a single agent, tasks are distributed among agents with distinct capabilities.

 In **smolagents**, different agents can be combined to generate Python code, call external tools, perform web searches, and more.
-By orchestrating these agents, we can create powerful workflows, such as:
+By orchestrating these agents, we can create powerful workflows.

+A typical setup might include:
-- A **Manager Agent** that delegates tasks.
+- A **Manager Agent** for task delegation
-- A **Code Interpreter Agent** that executes Python code.
+- A **Code Interpreter Agent** for code execution
-- A **Web Search Agent** that retrieves information from the internet.
+- A **Web Search Agent** for information retrieval

 The diagram below illustrates a simple multi-agent architecture where a **Manager Agent** coordinates a **Code Interpreter Tool** and a **Web Search Agent**, which in turn utilizes tools like `Web Search` and `Visit Webpage` to gather relevant information.